COVID-19 and your visit to Kootenay National Park

 Important information about your visit to Kootenay National Park

-- Day use areas that are accessible based on road and avalanche conditions are open.
+- Day-use areas and washrooms that are accessible based on road and avalanche conditions are open.

 Radium Hot Springs pools